cembugey/JavaFX_SnakeGame/README.md

-# JavaFX_SnakeGame
-A snake game I made using JavaFX
+# A Snake Game using JavaFX

-Snake Game

 This is the classic snake game created using JavaFX.
 This game also includes new features while maintaining the old classic fun.
 Here are some of the features of the game: